nih-cfde/training-and-engagement/docs/General-Tutorials/Introduction_to_Amazon_Web_Services/introtoaws1.md

 !!! note "Learning Objectives"

     - introduce Researchers to cloud computing resources and how to use them

     - learn how to connect to an instance (virtual server) in Amazon's Elastic Compute Cloud (EC2)

     - learn how to transfer files to or from the instance in Amazon EC2

     - learn how to terminate an instance

 === "Prerequisites"

+    - Technology: Users must be comfortable with finding and opening a terminal window.

+    - Financial: First time AWS users require a valid credit card to set up an AWS account.

-    You need to have an Amazon Web Services account created.
+    - Time: You need to have an Amazon Web Services account.
+AWS account setup needs approval by AWS, and approval times can range from minutes to days.

-    There are three steps to connecting to an instance

-        1. Create an Amazon Web Services Account
-        2. Run an Instance on AWS
-        3. Connect your Local Computer to the Instance

 === "Tutorial Resources"